HCL-TECH-SOFTWARE/commerce-react-barcode-scanner-asset/README.md

 **It Provide the capability to search HCL Commerce Catalog using barcode recognition on React Stores.**

-We have used following components to achieve the voice search
+We have used following components to achieve the Barcode scanner

 **React Webcam Barcode Scanner** - Capture the barcode from live Image